psf/black/README.md

  - `X-Python-Variant`: if set to `pyi`, `blackd` will act as *Black* does when passed the `--pyi` command line flag.
-Otherwise, its value must correspond to a Python version or a set of comma-separated Python versions, optionally prefixed with `cpy` or `pypy`.
-For example, to request code that is compatible with PyPy 3.5 and CPython 3.5, set the header to `pypy3.5,cpy3.5`.
+Otherwise, its value must correspond to a Python version or a set of comma-separated Python versions, optionally prefixed with `py`.
+For example, to request code that is compatible with Python 3.5 and 3.6, set the header to `py3.5,py3.6`.

 If any of these headers are set to invalid values, `blackd` returns a `HTTP 400` error response, mentioning the name of the problematic header in the message body.